fly-lang/fly/llvm/docs/tutorial/OCamlLangImpl5.rst

 the step value is omitted, it defaults to 1.0.
 While the loop is true, it executes its body expression.
 Because we don't have anything better to return, we'll just define the loop as always returning 0.0.
-In the future when we have mutable variables, it will get more useful.
+In the future when we have mutable variables, it will getValue more useful.

 As before, lets talk about the changes that we need to Kaleidoscope to support this.